The Solomon R. Guggenheim Museum, an American revolution

 The birth of the Solomon R. Guggenheim museum

-The task which Wright was called to cope with was requiring a totally new approach to museum architecture and exhibition design.
-The first problem was to find a plot of land suitable for the purpose, it is known that Wright did not appreciate much New York, a city that he felt “overbuilt and overpopulated” and moreover lacking that strict relationship with nature that was one of the key-points of his architectural vision.
-The only place, among many considered, that was sufficiently inspiring was indeed just in front of Central Park, an ectopic natural idyll inside Manhattan’s dense urban agglomeration.
-To achieve the necessary union between exposed art and architecture, Wright decided to adopt a continous, organic shape with a large central void encircled by an uninterrupted exhibition path in the form of a long descending ramp.
-The inspiration probably came form a precedent design by Wright for the unrealized Gordon Strong Automobile objective, a panoramic facility where visitors were intended to reach the top by driving their cars along a giant spiral ramp.
+The challenge that Wright faced required a completely new approach to museum architecture and exhibition design.
+The first problem was to find a suitable plot of land, it is known that Wright did not approve of New York, a city that he viewed as “overbuilt and overpopulated” and lacking the close relationship with nature that was the hallmark of his architectural vision.
+The only place that Wright found sufficiently inspiring faced Central Park, a natural idyll in the center of Manhattan’s dense urban agglomeration.
+To achieve the necessary union between exposed art and architecture, Wright decided to adopt a continuous, organic shape with a large central void encircled by a long uninterrupted exhibition path in the form of a descending ramp.
+The inspiration was most likely a previous design by Wright for the unrealized Gordon Strong Automobile Objective, a panoramic overlook on Sugarloaf Mountain that visitors would reach by driving their cars along a giant spiral ramp.

 An ink drawing by Wright of the Guggenheim project in September 1943, showing one of the red-coloured versions. © The Frank Lloyd Wright Foundation, Scottsdale, Arizona

 A revolutionary exhibition space

-The exhibition space conceived by Wright was revolutionary: a whole, enveloping volume where visitors at first reach the top level by an elevator, then gently descend through a ramp while admiring the paintings arranged along it.
-Every 30 degrees, a narrow load bearing wall gives a precise cadence to the path.
-The space is unified, there are nor traditional exhibition halls neither secluded treasure rooms, almost all parts of the museum can be perceived from every point inside it and the visitors always know where they are and where they are going to.
-From the central lobby (the “Rotunda”) several exhibition levels are perceivable simultaneously.
+The exhibition space conceived by Wright was revolutionary: a whole, enveloping volume where visitors at first reach the top level by an elevator, then gently descend on a ramp while admiring the paintings arranged along the way.
+Every 30 degrees, a narrow load-bearing wall gives a precise cadence to the path.
+The space is unified, there are no traditional exhibition halls or secluded treasure rooms, almost all parts of the museum can be perceived from every point inside it and the visitors always know where they are and where they are going.
+From the central lobby (the “Rotunda”) several exhibition levels can be seen simultaneously.

 Top: An original sketch by F.L.
 Wright of the Guggenheim interior.
 The Frank Lloyd Wright foundation – Scottsdale – Arizona